danielcorin/blog/content/posts/2019/2019-01-06-unix-files-with-spaces.md

     - go
 ---

-I ran into an odd Unix filename issue while writing Go code the other day.
+I ran into an odd UNIX filename issue while writing Go code the other day.

 Here's a simplified example:

-Let's read a json file and unmarshall its contents into a struct in go.
+Let's read a JSON file and unmarshal its contents into a `struct` in go.
 First, let's set an environment variable with our file name to avoid hardcoded constants in our program.

 ```sh
 export MY_FILE="/Users/dancorin/Desktop/test.json "